thanks to good folks at ATMAN and EPIX I was able to add additional AS 112 anycasted resolvers in Poland. this is described in more detail here.

 depending on your DNS server/resolver, there are different ways to stop this leaking.

-you don’t need to do that of course, but it would be nice in spirit of Postel Robustness Principle, to care about Internet hygiene.
+of course, it is not mandatory to address this issue, but it would be appreciated, in the spirit of the Postel Robustness Principle, to prioritize internet hygiene.

 where I can find more information and fix my deployment?